Hot Yoga and Calorie Burning: Separating Fact from Fiction

 What is Hot Yoga?

-It is conducted in classes of 90 minutes in which students perform a series of 26 postures in a room whose temperature has been heated to 105 degrees Fahrenheit.
+It is conducted in 90-minute classes, in which students perform a series of 26 postures in a room heated to 105 degrees Fahrenheit.
 While there are a variety of hot yoga offerings to try, each type can promote powerful weight loss benefits.

 The Benefits of Hot Yoga

-Hot yoga is a form of yoga that is typically practiced in a heated room, with temperatures ranging from 90 to 105 degrees Fahrenheit.
-Proponents of hot yoga claim that heat can help improve flexibility, increase strength, and promote relaxation.
+Hot yoga is a form of yoga typically practiced in a heated room, with temperatures ranging from 90 to 105 degrees Fahrenheit.
+Proponents claim that heat can help improve flexibility, increase strength, and promote relaxation.

 The Effect on Calorie Burning